 Conlee said none of the primates at Carl Sanders were rotated into an “enrichment cage” with play activities.
 There is an outside enclosure at Gracewood, the investigator confirmed none were given time outside their cages, most of which are about 4-square feet in size.

 GRU officials declined a request for comment on these specific allegations and instead released a statement.

-The AWA permits lab primates to be housed singly if they're too aggressive and fight, if they've a contagious disease.
-If their participation in an active experiment requires them to be alone.
+The AWA permits lab primates to be housed singly if they are too aggressive and fight, if they have a contagious disease, or if their participation in an active experiment requires them to be alone.

 During a Dec.
 10 interview, Mark Hamrick, GRU senior vice president for research, said the majority of the GRU primates have been housed singly for most of their lives and became too aggressive during attempts to pair them.